mhadam/snowplow.wiki-fork/setup-guide/common/iam-setup/Setup-IAM-permissions-for-operating-Snowplow.md

 ## 6. Delete the user created to setup Snowplow

-Now that we have created a new user with just the permissions required to run the Snowplow data pipeline, and used her credentials in in the EmrEtlRunner and StorageLoader config files, we can delete the user that we created to setup/install Snowplow originally.
+Now that we have created a new user with just the permissions required to run the Snowplow data pipeline, and used her credentials in in the EmrEtlRunner config files, we can delete the user that we created to setup/install Snowplow originally.

 In the IAM console, go into the `snowplow-setup` group you created when you created user credentials for the individual who setup Snowplow.
 Select the user in that group e.g. `snowplow-setup` and click the *Remove User from Group* link: